uw-cmg/StructOpt_modular/docs/parameters.rst

 Relaxations differ than the previous operations in that they require varying amounts of resources.
 Hence, a subsequent section, Parallelization, will introduce ways to run your job with varying levels of parallel performance.

-Relaxations are given as a dictionary entry defined by the ``relaxations`` and ``fitnesses`` key in the input file.
+Relaxations are given as a dictionary entry defined by the ``relaxations`` key in the input file.
 The structure of these dictionaries is shown below.

 Example::